Adambean/svencoop-custom-res-bouncer/README.md

 All listed files, and files found in directories recursively, will be replaced by an empty file.

 If you're specifying a whole directory you want to filter out you must end your line with a forward slash `/`.
 This matters because it determines what should be done if the directory doesn't yet exist.
-(Omitting the `/` won't cause a problem, it'll just limit the functionality of this tool.)
+(Omitting the `/` won't cause a problem, it'll just limit the functionality of this tool.) ***Even on Windows you must end with a forward slash `/`, not a backward slash `\`!***

 #### When handling exact file paths